 To the extent that a Portfolio invests a significant portion of its assets in a specific geographic region or country, it will have more exposure to economic risks related to such region or country than a portfolio whose investments are more geographically diversified.
 Adverse conditions in a certain region can affect securities of other countries whose economics appear to be unrelated.
-In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of a Portfolio's assets are invested, the Portfolio may have difficulty meeting a large number of shareholder redemption requests.
+In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of a Portfolio's assets are invested, the Portfolio's performance could suffer and it may have difficulty meeting a large number of shareholder redemption requests.